steve-nzr/asteria-proxy/docs/server.spec.md

 ## Global informations
 - Time variables are in Unix timestamp (time elaspsed since 1 January 1970) in nanoseconds.
-- Client ID is a V4 UUID generated at connection.
+- ClientID are V4 UUID generated at connection.

 ## Messages structures
 Client structure, used only by the proxy but we found useful to show you what is was like.